 Add your name to the growing list of businesses and civil society groups supporting this open letter using the form below.

-Through taking action on climate change we can deliver thousands of sustainable jobs in clean industries for Western Australia.
+On a global scale, we have entered the critical decade for addressing climate change, and WA has a vital role to play.
+WA can benefit significantly from the transition to a zero-carbon future.
+Through taking action on climate change we can deliver thousands of sustainable jobs in clean industries for WA.
 And the good news is that West Australians already have the skills, expertise, and resources to make it happen.

-West Australians know that our future lies in clean jobs not polluting industries like fossil gas and the time has come for a jobs recovery plan that takes care of people and the planet.
+West Australians know that our future lies in clean jobs not polluting industries like fossil gas and the time has come for a job recovery plan that takes care of local communities and the places we love.

-On behalf of thousands of our members and supporters we urge you to include the following priorities in your 2020-21 Budget and in all longer-term stimulus and recovery plans:
+On behalf of our supporters we urge you to include the following priorities in your stimulus and recovery plans:

 Join with businesses and civil society groups from across Western Australia in supporting this letter's call for the 2020-21 WA State Budget to prioritize jobs and packages consistent with a zero-carbon future.